PraCTES/MIT-PraCTES/demos/Lecture03_project_infrastructure.md

 	- in **Exercise 3** you set up a practical collaborative framework for [the workshop repo](https://github.com/PraCTES/MIT-PraCTES)
 	- [the github GUI](https://github.com/PraCTES/MIT-PraCTES) (e.g. file history, blame, commits, forks, PRs; see repo examples)
 	- [semantic versioning](https://en.wikipedia.org/wiki/Software_versioning), GitHub releases, [Digital Object Idenfifier (DOI)](https://en.wikipedia.org/wiki/Digital_object_identifier), e.g. [zenodo.org](https://zenodo.org)
-	- within this repo, e.g., `Julia` dependencies & versions are specified in `binder/*.toml`
 	- In **Exercise 4** you create a `Julia` package and set up version control for it.

 _In **Exercises 1, 2** you already started doing version control using command line git. **Exercise 3** focuses on collaboration development, but version control can be useful for all sorts of shared or private repositories.
 After a while it may become a reflex to do it for all codes that you won't immediately throw away.
 This approach is very commonly used for packages (see below) and `git` is suitably designed for small text files (e.g., plain julia code).
 However, other services apply a similar approach to data sets (e.g., dataverse), papers (e.g., overleaf), and jupyter notebooks can be converted to plain code (e.g., jupytext)._